On the equivalence of AQFTs and prefactorization algebras: Introduction and summary

-The aim of this paper is to present significant progress towards an $\infty$-categorical equivalence theorem between AQFTs and tPFAs taking values in the symmetric monoidal $\infty$-category $\Ch$ of cochain complexes.\footnote{Our constructions and results are extendable to the case where the target is any presentably symmetric monoidal $\infty$-category, which by the results of \cite{NikolausSagave} can be presented by a combinatorial and tractable symmetric monoidal model category.
+The aim of this paper is to present significant progress towards an $\infty$-categorical\footnote{All $\infty$-categories that appear in our paper will be presented concretely by (semi-)model categories.} equivalence theorem between AQFTs and tPFAs taking values in the symmetric monoidal $\infty$-category $\Ch$ of cochain complexes.\footnote{Our constructions and results are extendable to the case where the target is any presentably symmetric monoidal $\infty$-category, which by the results of \cite{NikolausSagave} can be presented by a combinatorial and tractable symmetric monoidal model category.
 We however restrict our attention to the symmetric monoidal $\infty$-category $\Ch$ of cochain complexes because this is the most relevant example in the context of QFT.} We would like to emphasize that this problem is considerably more abstract and challenging than its $1$-categorical version in \cite{BPScomparison}.
 In particular, the rather explicit proof strategy from the latter work is not directly transferable to an $\infty$-categorical context for the following reasons: Firstly, $\Ch$-valued AQFTs and tPFAs satisfy an $\infty$-categorical relaxation of the time-slice axiom, called the \textit{homotopy time-slice axiom}, which involves quasi-isomorphisms of cochain complexes instead of isomorphisms.
-Since quasi-isomorphisms can in general be inverted only weakly (i.e.\ up to homotopy), the construction of the spacetime-wise algebra structures in \cite{BPScomparison} would have to be supplemented by a tower of homotopy coherence data, which is expected to assemble into spacetime-wise $A_\infty$-algebra structures that depend homotopy-coherent-naturally on the spacetime.
+Since quasi-isomorphisms can in general be inverted only weakly (i.e.\ up to homotopy), the construction of the spacetime-wise algebra structures in \cite{BPScomparison} would have to be supplemented by a tower of homotopy coherence data, which is expected to assemble into spacetime-wise $A_\infty$-algebra structures that depend homotopy-coherent-functorially on the spacetime.
 Such constructions are difficult to control, which makes it practically impossible to construct an $\infty$-categorical analogue of the functor $\tPFA^{\mathrm{add},W}\to \AQFT^{\mathrm{add},W}$ from \cite{BPScomparison}.
 Secondly, the additivity property, which is manifestly used in the constructions of \cite{BPScomparison}, is a kind of descent (i.e.\ local-to-global) condition which is difficult to work with in an $\infty$-categorical context. \sk